Release Date: 2022-2023

 The range of the Cybertruck will vary depending on which model you buy.
 The single motor RWD model claims a range of more than 250 miles, according to Tesla.
 The dual motor will do 300 miles and the three motor model 500 miles.

-But this does match Tesla’s quest to improve battery technology.
-New spiral batteries promise 16% more range and six times the power of the existing cells.
+A 4680'snew spiral design promises 16% more range and six times the power of the existing cells.
 There’s also a price reduction here that should see the cost of cells decrease quite substantially.
 Tesla’s long term goal of the $25,000 low-cost electric car hinges on this becoming a reality.

 Tesla Cybertruck performance

 Tesla says the single motor Cybertruck will go from zero to 60 mph in under 6.5 seconds.
-That might seem slow by Tesla standards, but try that in a factory fresh Ford F150 and you’ll realise how impressive it is.
+That might seem slow by Tesla standards, but this is a truck after all, and their bulk typically prevents super-fast acceleration.

 The dual motor car manages the 0-60 sprint in 4.5 seconds, and the three-motor variant can do it in 2.9 seconds.
 That's all fantastically quick for a large vehicle that can tow weights ranging from 7,500 lbs with the single motor, 10,000 lbs for the dual and 14,000 lbs for the triple motor setup.